Casewise and Cellwise Robust Multilinear Principal Component Analysis: Additional Results for the Dorrit Data

 \section{Additional Results for the Dorrit Data}

-Applying the elbow rule to the plot of the cumulative eigenvalues in Figure~\ref{fig:Dorrit_EigenCum} suggests to set the ranks to $(K_1, K_2) = (4,4)$.
-This is in line with the ranks used in \cite{Goldfarb:L1} in their data application for the Dorrit data.
+Applying the elbow rule to the plot of the cumulative eigenvalues in the left panel of Figure~\ref{fig:Dorrit_EigenCum} suggests selecting the ranks \((K_1, K_2) = (4,4)\).
+This choice is motivated by the fact that the increase in cumulative variance is most pronounced for the first four ranks, after which the gains become substantially smaller.
+To further support this choice, the right panel of Figure~\ref{fig:Dorrit_EigenCum} displays the differences in cumulative variance (i.e.\ the eigenvalues) explained by successive ranks.
+These differences are relatively large for the first four components and decay from the fifth component onward.
+This is in line with the ranks used in \cite{Heng:RobustTensor} in their data application for the Dorrit data.